Testing Methodology

 • Sentiment: aggregate review and customer-voice patterns.

-• Editorial: workflow interpretation based on the combined evidence above.
+• Editorial: our conclusion based on the combined evidence above.

-We do not claim first-hand testing when a page is based on catalog research, structured specification review, or merchant data.
-When a product is not yet directly evaluated, the page should make that clear in the review status and evidence language.
+We do not claim first-hand testing when a page is based on catalog research, product documentation, or retailer data.
+If we have not directly used a product, the page should make that clear through its evidence labels and review language.

 Read the Editorial Policy for publishing standards and the Corrections Policy for how updates and fixes are handled.